 My Bible was in my hands.
 I opened it, and it ‘happened’ to be these words that I read on page 1384: “Instead, it (beauty) should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.”
 A rush of tears came and fell.
 I wept because He answered me so specifically, so intimately, and so perfectly.
 God heard me.
 God cared about me.
 And God cared about what I cared about.
 Goodness gracious…my Bible “fell open” to that particular verse…a verse I had never noticed before…a verse that hit the nail precisely on the head with my pain of feeling like I lacked beauty inside and out!
 He’s just that good.
 What I received from that answer to my tearful prayer was the promise that God says that the quiet, gentle trust I have placed in Him makes me beautiful, and it’s a beauty that does not fade.
 (1 Peter 3:4) The Bible says so.

 I should mention that my husband hadn’t done anything to make me feel like I am not enough.
 This mindset was invented courtesy of me and the voice I hadn’t learned to hush.
-And after almost 23 years of marriage, I am now confident that when he looks at me, he sees inside and outside beauty that he’s pretty thrilled with!
+I am now confident that when he looks at me, he sees inside and outside beauty that he’s pretty thrilled with!
 I should also mention that I’m not saying a woman has to be reserved and quiet in order for God to find her valuable!
 The Bible doesn’t say a gentle and quiet personality…it says a gentle and quiet spirit.
 A gentle and quiet spirit comes from an assurance that God is taking care of you and that He loves you, despite what life’s circumstances might lead you to believe.
 It’s the type of assurance that gives us the peace that “transcends understanding,” talked about in Philippians 4:7.
 Our spirit doesn’t have to be caught up in the rush of anxiety and “disquiet”.
 We don’t need to be controlled by unrest, wondering if He has our best interests at heart.
 He does…and He proves His faithfulness over and over.

 God gave me a confidence that day.
 It was placed in me by the One who knit me together in my mother’s womb.
 Wow!
 It’s a confidence that says I am of great worth in His sight.
 You can have that confidence too!
 That is a beautiful truth about a beautiful God who created people that He finds beautiful.
 People that sometimes just happen to open the Bible to the exact verse that speaks to their exact issue at that exact moment.
 What a beautiful coincidence.